 Top tip: For more on Ireland’s network of blueways, including maps, itineraries, bike hire and activities, see bluewaysireland.org.

-There are going to be amazing smells coming from the gardens of Ireland this summer.
-As the world looks to reconnect outdoors, to catch-up on missed birthdays and special occasions, the best picnic spot may well be the lawn just outside your door.
+There are going to be amazing smells coming from the gardens of Ireland this summer, as the best picnic spot may well be the lawn just outside your door.
 With self-catering in high demand too, expect to see local goodies whizzing around holiday hotspots all over the island.

 The best BBQs start with your local butcher, who will have tips on the top cuts, burger mixes and marinades for back garden feasts without the burns.
 A bespoke mix of Irish beef, special recipe sausage or marinated local chicken can give even the best pit boss a pick-up.
 Cook-ins, barbecues and meal kits are a great way to get the kids involved in food too.

 For other tasty, local treats, try the new FHB trailer in Gorey – its ‘Wexican’ burger is a mix of Gubbeen chorizo and brisket from its own farm, topped with pickles, relish and oozing with Wexford cheddar, of course.